Kuttanad

 Kumarakom

-A cluster of islands on Vembanad Lake — quieter than Alleppey, with a renowned migratory bird sanctuary at its heart.
+A cluster of little islands on the eastern shore of Vembanad Lake — quieter than Alleppey, with a famous bird sanctuary and some of Kerala's finest lakeside stays.

 Kollam